egil/TimeProviderExtensions/README.md

 # Time Scheduler
-A library that wraps common .NET scheduling and time related operations in an abstraction, that enables controlling time during testing.
+A library that wraps common .NET scheduling and time related operations in an abstraction, `ITimeScheduler`, that enables deterministic control of time during testing using a `ForwardTime` method.

 Currently, the following .NET `Task` and `DateTimeOffset`-based APIs are supported: